G4S says exploring Danish divestment

-COPENHAGEN Security firm G4S (GFS.L) (G4S.CO) said on Monday it was exploring various alternatives for its Danish operations, including a possible divestment but talks with potential buyers were at a very early stage.
+COPENHAGEN May 14 Security firm G4S said on Monday it was exploring various alternatives for its Danish operations, including a possible divestment but talks with potential buyers were at a very early stage.

-The London and Copenhagen-listed company's statement followed a report in Danish financial daily Borsen that G4S was preparing to sell a large part of its Danish business in a deal that would be worth more than 1 billion crowns (108 million pounds).
+The London and Copenhagen-listed company's statement followed a report in Danish financial daily Borsen that G4S was preparing to sell a large part of its Danish business in a deal that would be worth more than 1 billion crowns ($174.13 million).

 "We can confirm that we are investigating a number of options for our Danish business, one of which could include a divestment - the decision to divest of any part of the business would be based on our ability to achieve the appropriate value," G4S said in a brief email statement.